Tilleke & Gibbins

 Can anyone (including foreigners) own and occupy real estate in your jurisdiction (including shares in property owning companies)?
 Are there any restrictions?

-Foreigners are allowed to own condominium units, provided that foreign ownership in a given condominium project does not exceed 49% of the total area of all the condominium units in the project, and the foreign purchaser presents the requisite evidence specified by the Department of Land./p>
+Foreigners are allowed to own condominium units, provided that they are qualified under Section 19 of the Condominium Act B.E.
+2522 (1979) and foreign ownership in a given condominium project does not exceed 49% of the total area of all the condominium units in the project, and the foreign purchaser presents the requisite evidence specified by the Department of Land.

 Are there restrictions on lending for the purchase of real estate by foreign companies?
 If so briefly give an outline?

-However, as mentioned above, foreigners (individuals or companies) are prohibited from owning land, unless they have permission from the relevant governmental authorities.
+There are no restrictions on lending money to a company to purchase immovable property in Thailand.
+However, as mentioned above, foreigners (individuals or companies) are prohibited from owning land unless they have permission from the relevant governmental authorities.
+Nevertheless, qualified foreigners are allowed to own a condominium unit.

 Please provide a short summary of the fees and costs (including tax) relating to buying real estate in your jurisdiction.

-- Transfer Fee at 2% of the official appraised value, assessed by the relevant Land Office.
+- Transfer Fee of 2% of the official appraised value, assessed by the relevant Land Office.
 Both parties are equally responsible for this fee, unless otherwise agreed.

 - Corporate Income Tax as a withholding tax at 1% of the sale price, or the official appraised value, whichever is greater.